 Director & Founder

 Ama Bemma Adwetewa-Badu is the founder and director of the Global Poetics Project.
 She is an Assistant Professor of English at Washington University in St. Louis.
-Ama Bemma’s research focuses on contemporary poetry and poetics, comparative Black literary theory and cultural studies, and the engagements and networks of cultural and artistic affiliation formed by Africans on the continent and the diaspora with others in the world.
+Ama Bemma’s research focuses on contemporary poetry and poetics, African and Black diasporic literary and cultural studies, the digital humanities, and the public humanities.
+Her research is rooted in comparative thinking across the diaspora, tracking and charting the movements and engagements of African poets in the diaspora, and the literary labor produced by Africans in and with the world.
+Dr. Adwetewa-Badu earned her doctorate from Cornell University.

 Data Consult & Strategist

 Théophile Ossinga is a data science consult and strategist for the Global Poetics Project.
 Theo also consults with our web design and communications lab members.
-He also serves as our outsources web design technician through Ajuma Digital.
+He also serves as our outsources web design technician through North American Digital Artisans (NADA).

 Graduate research Assistant